Locations Used in The Danger of Life

 Loch Arkaig

-Loch Arkaig is another of the many east-west lochs the glaciers scoured across the Western Highlands.
+Loch Arkaig is one of the many east-west lochs the glaciers scoured across the Western Highlands.
 Near its eastern end is the hamlet of Achnacarry, at its western end is the even smaller settlement of Strathan.
 You can find out more about Loch Arkaig here.

 Murlaggan Graveyard